FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-02-13-add-addons.md

 Follow the steps below to convert them into the required server files.

 {: .warning }
-> this article was written for the "minecraft for windows" version of the game, installation from other versions (like Pocket and Xbox edition) might slightly differ depending on your platform.
+> This article was written for the "Minecraft for Windows" version of the game, installation for other versions (such as Pocket and Xbox editions) may differ slightly depending on your platform.

 ### .mcpack
-these files only contain resource packs, for a more detailed guide on how to add them to your server see our [How To Add Resource Packs To Your Minecraft Bedrock Server](https://kb.falixnodes.net/minecraft/bedrock/configuration/resource-pack) article.
+These files only contain resource packs, for a more detailed guide on how to add them to your server, see our [How To Add Resource Packs To Your Minecraft Bedrock Server](https://kb.falixnodes.net/minecraft/bedrock/configuration/resource-pack) article.

 ### .mcaddon